DANS-repo/axess/README.md

-# axxess
+# Axxess

-Java library to convert ms access databases to csv (and back to ms access again, if needed)
+Java library to convert MS Access databases to csv (and back to MS Access again, if needed)

 ![Axxess](img/axxess.png)

-_On top of [Jackcess](http://jackcess.sourceforge.net/) Axxess extracts data and metadata from MS Access databases and writes these out as comma separated files (.csv)_
+_On top of [Jackcess](http://jackcess.sourceforge.net/) Axxess extracts data and metadata from MS Access databases and writes these out as comma separated values (.csv)_

-With the aid of the excellent java library [Jackcess](http://jackcess.sourceforge.net/), Axxess extracts data and metadata from binary representations (\*.mdb, \*.accdb files) of Access and writes these out as comma separated versions (\*.csv files).
+With the aid of the excellent java library [Jackcess](http://jackcess.sourceforge.net/), Axxess extracts data and metadata from binary representations (\*.mdb, \*.accdb files) of Access and writes these out as comma separated values (\*.csv files).
 There is no need to have a jet-engine running; you do not need to be on Windows.
 Axxess was built as part of an effort to procure data stored in MS Access databases for long-term preservation and access.
 Oh, and by the way, Axxess (and Jackcess) can also rebuild MS Access databases from the data and